The Medicines (MDCO) Q1 2017 Results - Earnings Call Transcript

 Unknown Speaker

 Good morning.
-This is Sean (25:00) calling in for Joel.
-Thanks for taking my questions.
+This is Sean (25:00) calling for Joel.
+Thank you for taking my questions.
 You mentioned on your call earlier that – you mentioned earlier in the call that you expect the data to be better than FOURIER and SPIRE.
-Is that based on the RNAi mechanism or are you expecting the trial to run a little bit longer to try to demonstrate a greater benefit?
+Is that based on the RNAi mechanism, or are you expecting the trial to run a little bit longer, to try to demonstrate a bigger benefit?

 Clive A. Meanwell, M.D., Ph.D - The Medicines Co.

-Well, I think that the effect size is, as you know, related to the amount of LDL lowering you demonstrate and both FOURIER and SPIRE, for the endpoints that were modifiable, once more affirm that as did 27 prior trials that the relative risk reduction for cardiovascular outcomes which are modifiable such as the ones we will use in the outcomes trial is correlated with absolute LDL reduction.
+Well, I think that the effect size is, as you know, related to the amount of LDL lowering you demonstrate, and both FOURIER and SPIRE, for the endpoints that were modifiable, once more affirm that, as did 27 prior trials, that the relative risk reduction for cardiovascular outcomes which are modifiable, such as the ones we will use in the outcomes trial, is correlated with absolute LDL reduction.

 What does that mean?
-It means if you start patients with an LDL of, let's say, for argument's sake 130 mg and you lower their LDL by 50%, that is absolutely 65 milligrams per deciliter.
-By the way we demonstrated I think 64 mg to 66 mg in our Phase II trial.
+It means, if you start patients with an LDL of, let's say, for argument's sake, 130 mg and you lower their LDL by 50%, that is absolutely 65 milligrams per deciliter.
+By the way, we demonstrated I think 64 mg to 66 mg in our Phase II trial.

-There are equations which I think are well known which allow you to make estimates of the likely effects clinically.
-Those estimates held up very well for modifiable endpoints studied in FOURIER and to the extent it was interpretable for modifiable endpoints measured in SPIRE-2 which of course was unfortunately truncated because of attenuation of drug effect.
+There are equations, which I think are well known, which allow you to make estimates of the likely effects clinically.
+Those estimates held up very well for modifiable endpoints studied in FOURIER and, to the extent it was interpretable, for modifiable endpoints measured in SPIRE-2, which of course was unfortunately truncated because of attenuation of drug effect.
 If you go back beyond FOURIER and SPIRE, the relationship has not only been rock-solid, but again was affirmed by those two more recent studies.

-So using that basis, if you drop LDL 65 milligrams per deciliter, you can multiply that by basically 0.6% and I'll give you the relative risk reduction that has been reported in all prior outcomes trials which have looked at modifiable events.
+So, using that basis, if you drop LDL 65 milligrams per deciliter, you can multiply that by basically 0.6% and that'll give you the relative risk reduction that has been reported in all prior outcomes trials which have looked at modifiable events.
 So, the math there, pretty straightforward.
 Clearly, when you power these trials, both for alpha and beta, you don't power them for perfection, you power them somewhat conservatively.
-You also power them on number of events you might find and the likely difference between placebo and active treatment.
+You also power them on number of events you might find, and the likely difference between placebo and active treatment.

-So by picking modifiable events, by powering the trial strongly, with many bold patients and technically you would argue for to avoid uncertainty and by following patients for long enough to see the effect of marinating the patients in lower LDL, we think you'd give yourself – and I think the experts we've spoken to both internally, externally and within the industry agree that that's the right way to place a bet on this.
+So by picking modifiable events, by powering the trial strongly, with many more patients than technically you would argue for, to avoid uncertainty, and by following patients for long enough to see the effect of marinating the patients in lower LDL, we think you'd give yourself – and I think the experts we've spoken to both internally, externally and within the industry agree that that's the right way to place a bet on this.
 And we're extremely confident that that's the right way to do this.

 So again, I want to go back and say the first trial will be LDL lowering.
 We already know we lower LDL.
 We now have to demonstrate it in 1,500 patients against 1,500 controls.
 That's the way the drug will initially be filed and we believe initially approved.
 The outcomes trial that comes next will focus on modifiable endpoints in a high risk population followed for an adequate period of time.